It is critical that everyone completes these 12 Covid-mitigating actions daily so that we can have a safe campus for all.

-Assuming you are not identified as a close contact of a confirmed case, you can return to campus when you are symptom free for 48 hours or your GP certifies that you are medically fit to return to campus.
+You can return to campus when you are symptom free for 48 hours or your GP certifies that you are medically fit to return to campus.
 Note - students in the Galway International Hotel School may have other requirements before they return to campus – liaise with your Head of Department.

 If you are diagnosed with COVID-19